kamranahmedse/developer-roadmap/src/data/roadmaps/deeplearning/content/AdaGrad.md

 # AdaGrad

-The AdaGrad Optimiser resources one para graph is a graphical representation of the AdaGrad Optimiser resources usage.
+The AdaGrad Optimiser resources in one paragraph is a graphical representation of the AdaGrad Optimiser resources usage.
 AdaGrad Optimiser resources can be used to improve the performance of Ada programs.

 - [What is AdaGrad Optimizer resources](https://www.databricks.com/glossary/adagrad)
 - [AdaGrad Optimizer resources for beginners](https://www.javatpoint.com/gradient-descent-algorithm)